 Paresh: I was self-motivated because this is my brain-child.
 As it was my idea, I was very passionate about it.

-To motivate my co-founder and interns I had to make them believe in the idea.
+To motivate my co-founders and interns I had to make them believe in the idea.
 I had left almost everything for this idea.

 I used to get stuck in some technical issues.
 But I had no other option.
-I had no senior member or anything like that.
+I had no senior members or anything like that.

 I wasn’t getting a monthly salary, so I had to complete the development and launch the product so that we can at least have a chance of earning some revenue.
 I used to say the same thing to him and the interns.
 It worked!